Rooiels Community Site

 Die Burger "Bobbehane se anarisme raak teer punt in ons" an interesting perspective on how baboons rouse our emotions

-Joselyn Mormile is putting together the Family Tree of the Rooiels Baboon Troop.
+Joselyn Mormile and residents update the Family Tree of the Rooiels Baboon Troop.

 For research information on baboons that may be of interest link to the Baboon Research page in this website.